Detectable and defect-free dark photon dark matter

 The dark gauge coupling $\gD$, which controls the strength of backreaction of dark gauge bosons onto the Higgs, is a free parameter in all production mechanisms and can simply be tuned small enough to avoid defect formation.
 But the dark photon's kinetic mixing with the Standard Model photon $\varepsilon$ is generated by heavy fermions charged under both $\mathrm{U}(1)_Y$ and $\mathrm{U}(1)_D$ and is therefore also proportional to the dark gauge coupling $\gD$~\cite{Holdom:1985ag}. \cref{fig:existing-parameter-space} shows that, for known production mechanisms, the prospects for probing the kinetic mixing of dark photon dark matter are severely limited, if not entirely absent.

 Direct detection in most parameter space would therefore point to a nonminimal dark sector.

 In this letter we describe an extension of the Abelian-Higgs model that realizes cold dark photon dark matter with kinetic mixing detectable by any planned or proposed laboratory experiment.
 We discuss additional signatures in cosmology and small-scale structure that could corroborate the nonminimality of the model.
-A companion article~\cite{Cyncynates:Forward} explores further generalizations thereof, discusses the implications of defect formation on existing dark photon production mechanisms in detail, and enumerates more \textit{ad hoc} means to generate a hierarchy between the kinetic mixing and the dark gauge coupling.
+A companion article~\cite{Cyncynates:2024yxm} explores further generalizations thereof, discusses the implications of defect formation on existing dark photon production mechanisms in detail, and studies nondynamical, \textit{ad hoc} means to generate a hierarchy between the kinetic mixing and the dark gauge coupling (namely, the clockwork mechanism~\cite{Giudice:2016yja}).

 The Abelian-Higgs theory is described by the Lagrangian\footnote{ We use natural units in which $\hbar = c = 1$ and the reduced Planck mass $\Mpl = 1/\sqrt{8\pi G}$, fix a cosmic-time Friedmann-Lema\^itre-Robertson-Walker (FLRW) metric $\mathrm{d} s^2 = \mathrm{d} t^2 - a(t)^2 \delta_{i j} \mathrm{d} x^i \mathrm{d} x^j$ with $a(t)$ the scale factor, and employ the Einstein summation convention for spacetime indices.
 Dots denote derivatives with respect to cosmic time $t$, and the Hubble rate is $H \equiv \dot{a} / a$. }